microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Adding-Column-Variants.md

 If desired, it is also possible to define new sub-modes of a given mode using `WithToggledModes` in the callback.

 The ability to recursively defined column variants within a mode makes it possible to define arbitrarily complex trees of column variants.
 For a better user experience, it is recommended to limit the number of levels of column variants; if your column has a complex tree of variants, you should consider creating new columns instead.

+# Defining Default Variants
+Starting in SDK version `1.3`, you can specify on a `ColumnConfiguration` the `Guid` of `ColumnVariantDescriptor` that should be used as the default presentation of the column.
+You may also add this property to any prebuilt table configuration JSON files, as long as your JSON file uses version `1.3` of the JSON schema.

+# Using Column Variants via the Engine

+To use column variants in the SDK Engine, please refer to the "Using Column Variants" section of the [Using the Engine](../Using-the-engine.md#using-column-variants) documentation.

+# Using Column Variants via the SDK Runtime

+The SDK runtime does not directly expose a collection of column variants that can be selected.
+Instead, each concrete `TableBuilder` instances exposes an `IColumnVariantsRegistrar` that can be used to find column variants that were added during table building.

+The `IColumnVariantsRegistrar` has a single method for getting the root `IColumnVariantsTreeNode` for a given base `IDataColumn` (i.e. the columns inside `TableBuilder.Columns`).

+These tree nodes follow a visitor pattern that allow SDK runtime users to discover both the `IDataColumn` instances that represent column variants as well as how the different variants relate to each other.
+Once you obtain the root tree node, you must create an `IColumnVariantsTreeNodesVisitor` implementation that the root node can `Accept`.